HMS Monmouth (1667): Capturing a French privateer and bringing it to Plymouth

+Battle of Cartagena

-In 1758 Monmouth captured the larger French ship Foudroyant.
+On 28 February 1758 Monmouth captured the larger French ship Foudroyant, as part of the Battle of Cartagena.
 After Monmouth's commander, Captain Arthur Gardiner (formerly Byng's flag captain), was severely wounded by a strike of grape shot on the forehead and taken below deck, the four ship's lieutenants (Robert Carkett, David Winzar, Stephen Hammick and Lt Campbell) continued the battle.
 Second Lt Stephen Hammick was the commander of the lower gundeck and a poem was composed by the Colley Cibber which ran: "Whilst gallant Hammick points his guns with care, not one random shot he fires in the air....etc."

 The battle was concluded after the arrival of HMS Swiftsure, who delivered the final volley.
 The captain of the Foudroyant, M. le Marquis de Quesne, after surrendering his ship to Lt Carkett on the Monmouth, preferred to hand his sword to Carkett, for whom he had the greatest admiration.
 The total losses on the Monmouth were 29 killed and 81 wounded.
 The dead, including Captain Gardiner, were buried at sea near Cape de Gata on the afternoon of Saturday 4 March.
 The ship was then taken to Gibraltar for repair.

 In a small twist of fate, the Foudroyant was later to be commanded by Nelson - who was a cousin of Lt Hammick.

+Final years and reputation of being undefeated in battle

 Monmouth was also present at Belle Île in 1761.